 Acapulco Travel Guide

 Acapulco's scenic setting around a picturesque bay allows for some magical and romantic dining opportunities in a multitude of restaurants while on holiday.
-Cuisine of all sorts is on offer, the quality generally very high and the prices very reasonable.
+Cuisine of all sorts is on offer, the quality generally very high and the prices reasonable.
 Some of the best restaurants use a fusion of styles and cuisines to create something unique and special, like the Kookaburra, with its spectacular terrace views of Acapulco Bay, creating delicious French dishes prepared with Mexican ingredients.
-Also renowned for its originality is El Olvido Restaurant, which is pricey but worth every penny, with a menu featuring signature dishes like honey-coated quail and sea bass spiced with savoury cilantro.
-Mexican seafood is a top favourite with visitors, well exploited by most establishments, like the El Amigo Miguel off the main town square where delicious shrimp and grilled red snapper medleys are specialities of the house.
-Other firm favourites include Pampano Restaurante and Lounge with its spectacular views of Acapulco and Zuntra, where the chef offers up a unique fusion of Mexican, Mediterranean and Asian tastes.
+Mexican seafood is a top favourite with visitors, a fact well exploited by most establishments, like the El Amigo Miguel off the main town square, where delicious shrimp and grilled red snapper medleys are specialities of the house.

-There is often a lot of oily discharge in the seawater of Acapulco from the use of jet skis.
+There is often an oily layer on the seawater of Acapulco from the use of jet skis.
 Visitors to Acapulco are strongly advised to avoid the resort during America's spring break in mid-March as hoards of student revellers descend on Acapulco for spring break mayhem and partying.